Trying to decide whether you need travel insurance for Nigeria? Or trying to find the best Nigeria travel insurance?

 You might already have sufficient coverage through other sources like:

-- Coverage through your employer (especially if visiting on a work trip)
+- Travel medical insurance through your employer (especially if visiting on a work trip)

-- Your health insurance back home (though many insurers won’t cover travel abroad)
+- Your health insurance back home (though many don’t include international travel medical insurance)

-- Limited coverage through credit cards, homeowners’ policies, or other insurance policies you already have.
+- Limited international travel insurance through credit cards, homeowners’ policies, or other insurance policies you already have.

 So what should you be looking for instead?
 Read the next section to find out: